nimesh-mittal/elastic-match/README.md

 ### Requirements

-1. You need to have Java 8 or adove installed.
+1. Java 8 or adove
-2. Any version of Mongodb
+2. Mongodb 3.2 or above

 ### Installation